-From this episode, I learnt that I shouldn’t focus on the dividend yield alone but dig deeper into its sustainability.
+This episode taught me that I shouldn’t focus on the dividend yield alone but dig deeper into its sustainability.

-That’s when I realised that when it comes to dividend investing, we have to look at a multitude of factors, including a company’s balance sheet strength.
+That’s when I realised that when it comes to dividend investing, we have to look at a multitude of factors, including a company’s balance sheet strength:

 6. Not Spacing Out My Stock Purchases

 The stock market was volatile in 2015 due to slowing economic growth in China and the Greek debt crisis.

 On top of general market weakness, industry headwinds also hit the share prices of some of the companies I owned shares.